fastrgv/AdaVenture/README.md

 For developers, this project can serve as a testbed for learning modern OpenGL and GLSL.

 It uses the Ada programming language and modern OpenGL methods, with textures, shaders and uniforms.
-Compiles and runs on Windows, GNU/Linux systems.
+Compiles and runs on Windows, OSX, & GNU/Linux systems.

 Focusing on portability, transparency, and open source freedom, this project relies exclusively on F.O.S.S. tools:  a thin glfw3 binding, a thin OpenGL binding, a PNG reader by Stephen Sanguine and Dimitry Anisimkov, OpenAL-Audio with a homebrew binding, a FreeTypeAda binding by Felix Krause, plus string & table utilities by Dmitry Kazakov.